Preventing Heatstroke in Hot Weather

 Keep an eye on their gum color too.
 Normally, kitty gums are a healthy pink, but if they’re red, that could indicate heatstroke.
 Also, if the gums feel tacky or dry, your feline friend may be dehydrated, which only compounds the overheating issue.

 Let’s not forget lethargy.
-On a regular day, cats love their snoozes, but if they’re almost too tired to stand, barely responsive, or unusually weak, it is not just catnap time – now, let’s take action.
+On a regular day, cats love their snoozes, but if they are almost too tired to stand, barely responsive, or unusually weak, it isn’t just catnap time – it is time to take action.

 A feline in the grips of heatstroke might stumble when they walk, seem disoriented, or even collapse.
 This is critical, folks.
 If you notice this, your cat needs immediate attention – like, yesterday!